yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-063_State_Field_Rejects_Spaces_Only_Input.md

 ---

 ## ✅ Expected Result
+- Validation error message is displayed
 - Spaces-only input is not accepted
-- Validation error message is displayed
-- Form submission is blocked